jvicius/MyDICollection/README.md

 * **🏆 NEW!
 Achievement System:** Show off your dedication!
 Unlock special badges as you complete specific franchises and collections.
 * **🎨 Brand New UI:** A completely redesigned, intuitive, and premium user interface.
 * **📦 Precise Collection Tracking:** Keep track of your entire collection, with separate and organized lists for Figures and Power Discs.
-* **📶 100% Offline-First:** The database and all images are stored locally on your device.[cite: 4] No internet connection required to check your collection on the go![cite: 4]
+* **📶 100% Offline-First:** The database and all images are stored locally on your device.
+No internet connection required to check your collection on the go!
-* **🌗 Native Theme Support:** Beautifully designed UI that seamlessly adapts to your device's Light and Dark mode.[cite: 4]
+* **🌗 Native Theme Support:** Beautifully designed UI that seamlessly adapts to your device's Light and Dark mode.
 * **🌐 Bilingual (On-Demand):** Fully translated into English and Spanish.
 You can now toggle the language directly within the app settings!
 * **🔍 Accessible & Lightning-Fast Filters:** Quickly sort and filter your collection by Franchise or Item Type from a newly relocated, easy-to-reach menu.
 * **🗃️ Up-to-date Database:** Contains the latest details and direct links to the official Disney Infinity Fandom Wiki for every item.